How to Export Matplotlib Charts to a PDF

 from matplotlib.backends.backend_pdf import PdfPages

-You’ll also need to specify the path where you’d like to export the PDF file.
+You’ll also have to specify the path where you’d like to export the PDF file.
 Here is an example of a path (where the file name is “charts” and the file extension is .pdf):

 C:\Users\Ron\Desktop\charts.pdf

-You’ll need to modify that path to the location where you’d like to store the PDF file on your computer.
+Modify that path to the location where you’d like to store the PDF file on your computer.

 Putting all the components together: